-Contaminants Violation (Yes/No) Date of Sample Level Detected (Maximum Range) Unit Measurement MCLG Regulatory Limit (MCL or AL) Likely Source of Contaminant Health Effects Total Alkalinity No 3/14/2023 12/20/2023 44 - 51.5 mg/l n/a No MCL Naturally occurring n/a Calcium Hardness No 3/14/2023 12/20/2023 8.4 - 11.3 mg/l n/a No MCL Naturally occurring n/a Total Hardness No 3/14/2023 12/20/2023 13.3 - 20.1 mg/l n/a No MCL Naturally occurring n/a Odor No 3/14/2023 12/20/2023 ND - 1.0 n/a MCL= 3.0 Organic or inorganic pollutants originating from municipal and industrial waste discharges; natural sources.
+Contaminants Violation (Yes/No) Date of Sample Level Detected (Maximum Range) Unit Measurement MCLG Regulatory Limit (MCL or AL) Likely Source of Contaminant Health Effects Total Alkalinity No 09/20/24 ND - 61.6 mg/l n/a No MCL Naturally occurring n/a Calcium Hardness No 04/03/24 7.6 - 9.2 mg/l n/a No MCL Naturally occurring n/a Total Hardness No 04/03/24 12.2 - 23.0 mg/l n/a No MCL Naturally occurring n/a Odor No 09/20/24 ND - 1 n/a MCL= 3.0 Organic or inorganic pollutants originating from municipal and industrial waste discharges; natural sources.
 Odor as measured by this standard procedure has no health effects; although several contaminants exert odors when they are present at levels near their MCLs.
 Odor is an important quality factor affecting the drinkability of water.
-Total Dissolved Solids (TDS) No 3/14/2023 6/7/2023 12/20/2023 58 - 147 mg/l n/a No MCL Naturally occurring n/a Turbidity No 3/14/2023 6/7/2023 12/20/2023 <1.0 - 4.2 NTU n/a MCL = 5.0 Soil Runoff Turbidity has no health effects.
+Total Dissolved Solids (TDS) No 01/31/24 40 - 155 mg/l n/a No MCL Naturally occurring n/a Turbidity No 01/31/24 ND - 1 NTU n/a MCL = 5.0 Soil Runoff Turbidity has no health effects.
 However, turbidity can interfere with disinfection and provide a medium for microbial growth.
 Turbidity may indicate the presence of disease-causing organisms.
 These organisms include bacteria, viruses, and parasites that can cause symptoms such as nausea, cramps, diarrhea, and associated headaches.
 Please pay special attention to the additional statement in this document regarding Cryptosporidium.
-Silver No 3/14/2023 12/20/2023 ND mg/L - 2.1 ug/L mg/l - ug/L n/a MCL = 100 ug/L Naturally occurring, discharge from photographic and radiographic processing; Manufacturing of electronic products; Jewelry making; Plating and soldering.
+Silver No 01/31/24 ND - 0.0027 mg/l n/a MCL = 0.1 Naturally occurring, discharge from photographic and radiographic processing; Manufacturing of electronic products; Jewelry making; Plating and soldering.
 Some people who drink water containing silver in excess of the MCL over may years could experience argyria or argyrosis, a permanent blue-gray discoloration of the skin, eyes, and mucous membranes.
-Disinfection By-Products Total Trihalomethanes No 6/8/2023 9/26/2023 12/20/2023 <0.5 - 4.1 ug/l 0 MCL = 80.0 By-product of drinking water chlorination needed to kill harmful organisms.
-TTHMs are formed when source water contains organic matter.
-Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.
+Di sinfectants Chlorine No 1/18/2024 - 12/23/2024 0.78 - 1.49 mg/l n/a MCL = 4 Water additive used to control microbes Some people who use water containing chlorine well in excess of the MRDL could experience irritating effects to their eyes and nose.
+Some people who drink water containing chlorine well in excess of the MRDL could experience stomach discomfort.